Development of Auction Smart Contracts on Blockchain

 }

-Exponential curve is more realistic for market pricing, but more expensive in gas due to exp() — usually approximated via lookup table or piecewise linear.
+An exponential curve is more realistic for market-based pricing but more expensive in gas due to exp() — we usually approximate it with a lookup table or piecewise linear.
+This cuts gas costs by 30-40%.

 Problems We Solve

-In standard English Auction implementation, the previous bid is returned when outbid:
+In standard English auction implementations, the previous bid is refunded on outbidding:

 // Dangerous pattern